 Our PEP screening solution or PEP Check assumes that a PEP doesn’t lose influence even after they no longer hold the position of influence.
 Due to informal relationship of PEPs with each other in India, it becomes significant to identify them while hiring and making an aware decision while onboarding as trying to fire them after they have been employed could get very tricky.

-Our leadership screening solution – AuthLead™ – is just the right tool for identification of a PEP, and investigation into their history, finances and shareholding pattern, public reputation etc. Our database check under AuthLead ™ looks for a match against criminal and regulatory databases, PEP checklist, web searches, and negative news to ensure that the PEP you are dealing with has the least risk exposure.
+Our leadership screening solution – AuthLead™ – is just the right tool for the identification of a PEP, and investigation into their history, finances and shareholding pattern, public reputation etc. Our database check under AuthLead ™ looks for a match against criminal and regulatory databases, PEP checklist, web searches, and negative news to ensure that the PEP you are dealing with has the least risk exposure.
 Global regulatory and criminal databases can help to identify any existing litigation against the individual.
 Highly advanced AI engines go through a plethora of records available on the web to do adverse web media checks.
 We perform Independent reference checks for qualitative insights about candidates’ past performance and reputation.
 Our expert team can help to do a detailed analysis of the candidate’s professional account through intense secondary research.

-With the list of PEPs around the world growing every day – individuals moving into new roles, becoming part of new families – it becomes crucial to be aware of these changes.
-Taking help of an expert who knows nitty gritties of compliance and have the best resources available to identify PEPs becomes the need of the hour.
+With the list of PEPs around the world growing every day – individuals moving into new roles, and becoming part of new families – it becomes crucial to be aware of these changes.
+Taking the help of an expert who knows the nitty gritty of compliance and has the best resources available to identify PEPs becomes the need of the hour.